Jaisalmer And Camel Safari

 accommodate you and pretty much follow on auto pilot - and sometimes

 that mind isn't nice.
-Finally, horses you mount while they
+Final difference - horses you mount while

 stand.
 Camels you get on and off of while they sit on the